24 October 2023 | By Shaun Farrow

-Of course, cybercriminals have been quick to capitalise on this.
-Identity breaches through stolen passwords, phishing and the compromising of users are now the biggest cybersecurity threat facing business.
+Of course, cyber criminals have been quick to capitalise on this.
+Identity breaches through stolen passwords, phishing and the compromising of users are now the biggest cyber security threat facing businesses.
 A compromised user identity can easily open doors to an organisation.

-With 81% of hacking breaches leveraging stolen and/or weak passwords*, it’s easy to see why.
+With 81% of hacking breaches leveraging stolen and/or weak passwords1, it’s easy to see why.
 The average person has numerous account logins to remember which, by sheer volume, commonly leads to password recycling.
-So potentially, if an attacker steals the password for an unrelated account, they can unlock other accounts and gain access to your precious corporate data.
+So, if an attacker steals the password for an unrelated account, they can potentially unlock other accounts and gain access to your precious corporate data.

 Striking the right balance between security and usability can be quite a quandary.
 Making authentication too difficult has the potential to damage productivity.
-Or worse still, it could expose the business to ‘Shadow IT’, as employees seek ways to work more easily beyond your approved systems and infrastructure.
+Worse still, it could expose the business to ‘Shadow IT’, as employees seek ways to work more easily beyond your approved systems and infrastructure.

 A combination of authentication factors can be used to improve security.
-From passwords, pin numbers and biometrics (such as fingerprints, iris scans, voice and face recognition) to real-time metadata analysis (device recognition, geo-location and behavioural analysis), these can work together to minimise the impact of stolen credentials.
-Each of these techniques has varying impact to the user so getting the right balance is key.
+From passwords, PINs and biometrics (such as fingerprints, iris scans, voice and face recognition) to real-time metadata analysis (device recognition, geo-location and behavioural analysis), these can work together to minimise the impact of stolen credentials.
+Each of these techniques has a varying impact on the user, so getting the right balance is key.

-Moreover, advances in technologies mean that ‘going password-less’ is becoming reality for some businesses – totally eradicating the risk that passwords can present.
-Next-generation authentication services such as Windows Hello and other authentication components including Touch ID or Apple’s Face ID profess a more secure alternative to passwords because they rely on technology that is harder to compromise.
+Moreover, advances in technologies mean that ‘going password-less’ is becoming reality for some businesses, totally eradicating the risk that passwords can present.
+Next-generation authentication services such as Windows Hello and other authentication components including Touch ID or Apple’s Face ID profess a more secure alternative to passwords because they rely on technology that’s harder to compromise.
 Security meets convenience, leading to a more engaged and productive workforce.

-Bistech has an impeccable record of quality and security, and is certified to ISO 9001 for Quality Management, ISO 27001 for Information Management and BS 10012 for Data Protection.
-Call us on 03330 11 22 55 for an independent and no obligation chat about your security strategy.
+Bistech has an impeccable record of quality and security and is certified to ISO 9001 for Quality Management and ISO 27001 for Information Management.
+Call us on 03330 11 22 55 for an independent and no-obligation chat about your security strategy.